Semic Press: History

 Semic Press was the comics division of the Swedish publisher Åhlén & Åkerlunds, which was founded in 1906 by Johan Petter Åhlén (1879–1939) and Erik Åkerlund (1877–1940). Åhlén & Åkerlunds published such long-running titles as Vecko-Journalen ('Weekly Record'), Allt för alla ('Everything for everyone'), Allt för alla denna vecka ('Everything for everyone this week'), Året Runt ('Year-round'), Levande livet ('Living life'), Vårt hem ('Our home'), and Veckorevyn.
 Although many of these periodicals published comics, they usually made up less than 50% of the total pages.

 Semic Press was preceded by three prior comics imprints: Alga (1942–1950), Serieförlaget (1950–1955), and Åhlén & Åkerlunds Youth Magazines (1955–1962).

 Åhlén & Åkerlunds began publishing comics in earnest in 1942 with Veckans serier ('Weekly series'), a weekly anthology of comic strips published under the Alga imprint.
 Alga also published the quarterly anthology Algas serietidning ('Alga's comic book') (1947–1950), which often featured Buffalo Bill on the cover.

-Under its own name, Åhlén & Åkerlunds started publishing Lee Falk's The Phantom (as Fantomen) beginning in 1944.
+Under its own name, Åhlén & Åkerlunds started publishing Lee Falk's The Phantom (as Fantomen) beginning with an annual album series in 1944 that is still being published as of 2025.

-From 1950 to 1955, the Alga imprint was followed by Serieförlaget ('Comics publisher'), which picked up Fantomen as well as launching Blondie, Tarzan, and Buffalo Bill.
+From 1950 to 1955, the Alga imprint was followed by Serieförlaget ('Comics publisher'), which launched Fantomen as a comic book series as well as launching Blondie, Tarzan, and Buffalo Bill.

 Beginning in 1955, Serieförlaget was succeeded by Åhlén & Åkerlunds Youth Magazines, which lasted until 1962.
 91:an launched in 1956, while Fantomen and Blondie remained popular.
 Lilla Fridolf, based on a character from a Swedish radio series which was broadcast in the mid-1950s, joined the lineup in 1960.

-Semic Press – its name being a contraction of Series and Comics – was founded in 1963, taking over publication of most of Åhlén & Åkerlunds' comics titles.
+Semic Press – its name being a contraction of Serier (the Swedish word for comics) and Comics – was founded in 1963, taking over publication of most of Åhlén & Åkerlunds' comics titles.